The step represents the culmination of more than a decade of work, company leaders said in their third quarter earnings letter to shareholders.

 “Beginning this aircraft subsystem testing is the culmination of more than a decade of focused engineering and certification refinements,” Didier Papadopoulos, Joby’s president of aircraft original equipment manufacturing, said in a release.
 “This is the moment where our intended type design, our manufacturing process, and our certification strategy converge into one physical asset.

-The company, which last week announced that it has started making propeller blades at a Concorde Drive plant near Dayton International Airport, is scheduled to report third quarter earnings Wednesday afternoon.
+The company, which last week announced that it has started making propeller blades at a Concorde Drive plant near Dayton International Airport, on Wednesday reported a net loss of $401.2 million in the third quarter, reflecting a net operating loss of $181.7 million and other losses of $219.5 million.

 TIA testing is considered the final phase of an aircraft’s type certification process, which paves the way for an aircraft to begin commercial passenger operations.